GT-STAR-Lab/Q-ITAGS/README.md

 This repository contains codes for **Q-ITAGS: Quality-Optimized Spatio-Temporal Heterogeneous Task Allocation with a Time Budget**.

+Please refer to the wikipage for a detailed instruction on how to setup this codebase using Docker.

 ## Dependencies

 **Note: We list all the dependencies down below to recognize the libraries that we use; however, all development should